Utrecht: Light rail

-The Utrecht sneltram is a light rail system with three routes connecting Utrecht Centraal railway station to the suburbs of IJsselstein and Nieuwegein, as well as the Uithof district.
+The Utrecht sneltram is a light rail system with three routes connecting Utrecht Centraal railway station to the suburbs of IJsselstein and Nieuwegein, as well as the Utrecht Science Park district.
 The sneltram began operations in 1983 and is currently operated under the U-OV brand by the private transport company Qbuzz.
 The system has a total length of 18.3 km and 54 trainsets, carrying over 9 million riders in 2023.

 Utrecht is the only city among the four largest in the Netherlands (the others being Amsterdam, The Hague, and Rotterdam) to award a public transportation concession by tender.
 Qbuzz will hold the current concession until December 2025, after which Transdev will assume operations until 2035.

 Bus transport

 Utrecht Centraal railway station also serves local and regional buses at its west side (Centrumzijde) and at its east side (Jaarbuursplein), where both sides have connections to the Utrecht sneltram.
 Fifty local bus routes are operated by Qbuzz under the U-OV brand until December 2025 when Transdev will take over the concession.
 The local bus fleet is one of Europe's cleanest, using only buses compliant with the Euro-VI standard as well as electric buses for inner-city transport.
 The plan is that all buses be zero-emission by 2028.
 Regional buses from the city are operated by Arriva.

-The Utrecht Centraal railway station is also served by the pan-European services of Eurolines.
-Furthermore, it acts as departure and arrival place of many coach companies serving holiday resorts in Spain and France—and during winter in Austria and Switzerland.
+The Utrecht Centraal railway station is also served by FlixBus.
+It acts as departure and arrival place of many coach companies serving holiday resorts in Spain and France—and during winter in Austria and Switzerland.